ThirtySomething/ID3Stats/README.md

 #### DataCollectorConfig.config

-This config is used to influence the `datacollector`.
+This config is used to influence the `DataCollector`.
 The settings are

 - `MP3Path` => Root path of the MP3 collection
 - `MP3Pattern` => Obviously the file extension of the MP3 files